 - What happens when a dog is euthanized?

-Depending on how you’ve acquired your new family member, he or she may have already received one or two vaccinations.
+I have a new puppy or kitten!
+Now what?
+Depending on how you have acquired this new family member, it may or may not have received a vaccination or two.
 Vaccines are used to stimulate our pets’ immune systems to prepare them for exposure to potentially harmful diseases.
-Although vaccines may not prevent 100% of disease, they definitely decrease the severity of disease.
-According to the American Veterinary Medical Association,...Read More
+Some vaccines are preventive and others can lessen severity of disease significantly....Read More